GJZwiers/regexbuilder/README.md

         year: String.raw`(?:19|20)\d{2}\b`  // Note that you will need double backslashes in a normal string })
 ```
-If the data you wish to match will have different formats it's also possible to define multiple templates and use `buildAll()` in place of `build()`.
-This will return an array of patterns.
+When the data you plan to match has different structures you can define multiple templates and use `buildAll()` instead of `build()`.
+This will return a list of patterns.
 For example, if you are matching both American and European date formats:
 ```typescript
     .settings({
         template: [